Email Marketing Email Marketing for Beginners by Scott Hardigree April 21, 2020

 - About half of major B2C brands still use desktop-centric email design.

-- Many brands still struggle with permission and engagement.
+- Many brands still struggle with permission and email security and engagement.

 Let’s see, which best practices are missing here… Only welcome emails, automated emails, permission-based lists, mobile-friendly emails, and finally engagement at the inbox.
 Should any marketer struggling to master these basics be concerned with the hottest trends in email marketing?
 I don’t think so.